aj47/x-to-script/README.md

 1. Downloads the original tweet and up to 50 replies
 2. Extracts and saves text data and videos in a structured format
 3. **NEW**: Generates TikTok video scripts using LLM analysis via OpenRouter API
+4. **NEW**: Analyzes downloaded videos using Gemini API for enhanced script generation
-4. Supports batch processing of multiple threads
+5. Supports batch processing of multiple threads

 ### Key Features
 - **Thread Downloading**: Download complete Twitter/X threads with replies